MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/ssmp-disabling-monitoring.md

 - MSSQL on Linux: Discover SQL Server Databases for a Database Engine

-Use commas to separate database names in the list and asterisks to replace one or more characters.
+Use commas to separate database names and asterisks to replace one or more characters.

 For example, when setting the parameter to "dev*, \*test*, *stage, dbnotmon", the monitoring behavior would be as follows: